cheeriojs/cheerio/Readme.md

 #### .index()
 Search for a given element from among the matched elements.

+#### .indexOf()
+Get the position of an element in the current collection.
+If fromIndex number is given, search only from that position onwards.
+Returns the 0-based position when found and -1 if not found.
+Use of index is recommended over this method.

 #### .has()
 Reduce the set of matched elements to those that have a descendant that matches the selector or DOM element.